Children's Hospital is part of the UPMC family.

 Depending on the severity, pediatric heart failure is typically managed through medical, procedural or surgical interventions, which could include heart transplantation.

 The full range of treatments offered by the Heart Institute at Children’s Hospital of Pittsburgh of UPMC provides a level of care that is customized to the patient’s need.

 Cardiothoracic Surgery and Transplant

 Sometimes the only solution for cases of pediatric heart failure is a heart transplant or other surgical intervention.
-The Heart Institute at Children’s Hospital has the top pediatric cardiovascular surgery program in the country with the lowest overall four-year surgical mortality rate among all medium- and high-volume programs, with a rate of 1.1%, according to the latest data compiled by the Society of Thoracic Surgeons (2008-2012).
+Children's has one of the lowest overall four-year surgical mortality rates among all high-volume programs with a mortality rate under 2 percent and was awarded a 3-star rating by the Society of Thoracic Surgeons (2012-2016), one of only eleven programs to receive this distinction.
+Nationally, the average mortality rate for all pediatric cardiovascular programs was 3.1 percent during the same reporting period.

 Diet, exercise and the use of any of a number of medications to control heart rhythm, heart contraction and blood pressure may be utilized to help manage young patients with heart failure.